DEFRA/land-grants-api/docs/application-builder-system/Application Builder.md

 # Application builder system

 Builds and maintains funding schemes and actions.
 Configures the other systems so they stay in sync.
+This system could be very simple and be implemented with a GitHub repo and a GitHub action, the former storing the config and the latter transmitting it to the other systems.

 ## Context diagram